stuey81/PS5_EZ_Host/README.md

 ## How to Use

-- Connect your PS5 or PC to the Wi-Fi network:
+- Connect your PS5 or PC to the Wi-Fi network: Make sure to select 2.4 GHz in advanced settings if your host isnt showing up.
+(If the PS5_EZ_HOST network shows up on your phones Wi-Fi but not on your console, this will be why)
   SSID: PS5_EZ_HOST
   Password: (leave blank)